-I met Gary and Leslie through the friendship of my daughter, Leah, and their daughter Aubrey.
-The girls, now in their early twenties, were fast friends in junior high and have remained so to this day.
 I had previously lived in Wimberley during the early seventies.
-After wandering through a couple of different lives I found myself back in this small town perched at the foothills of the Texas Hill Country.
-At one of the daughterís athletic events Leslie mentioned Gary needed a finisher for the woodshop.
-Iíve always been one to jump into something new so I visited with Gary and thus began my new life in the furniture business.
+After wandering through a couple of different lives I found myself back in Wimberley.
+I met Gary and Leslie through the friendship of Leah, my daughter and Aubrey their daughter.
+At one of our daughter's athletic events, Leslie mentioned Gary needed a finisher for the furniture pieces.
+I've always been one to jump into something new, so I visited with Gary about the job.
+That was the beginning of my new profession.

-I have my own workspace and porch at the back of the office and showroom.
-The chairs come to me raw wood.
+I have my own workspace.
+The chairs come to me, raw wood.
 I inspect and correct any small imperfection as it is needed and begin turning the furniture from raw wood into a beautiful finished piece.
-I concentrate with sight and touch on each piece, sanding and oiling each curve until it has the silken feel we demand of our furniture.
-I like to think of each piece as functional art to be cherished and passed down from family member to family member over the years.
+I concentrate with sight and touch on each piece, sanding and oiling each curve, until it has the silken feel we demand of our furniture.
+I like to think of each piece as functional art to be cherished and passed down from family member to family member for many years.

 Although I enjoy interacting with the guys in the shop, I enjoy being alone in my own space.
 Working and concentrating, making the furniture piece as beautiful to the touch as it is to the eye, is my ultimate goal.
 When our customers praise the finish, I feel great pride.
 To take the raw wood pieces and turn them into a beautiful piece of furniture is a team effort.
 We have a great team at Gary Weeks & Company.
 I am very happy to be working with such ethical, honest, people.
 We celebrate one another's lives, the joys, the sorrows, and the shared conversations.
 We do our respective jobs with passion and joy and present our finished craft to the world to enjoy.